samanrashidii/webpage-metatags/README.md

 # Webpage Meta Tags

-List of important meta tags that should be in head of web page for better SEO result and social cards.
+List of important meta tags that should be in head of web page for better search result and social cards.
 You should check webpage for below meta tags:

 - Open Graph / Facebook